-The FINRA Board consists of 23 members, including:
+The FINRA Board currently consists of 24 members, including:

 - the Chief Executive Officer of FINRA;

-- twelve Public Governors;
+- 13 Public Governors;

 - one Floor Member Governor;

 - one Independent Dealer/Insurance Affiliate Governor;

 - one Investment Company Affiliate Governor;

 - three Small Firm Governors;

 - one Mid-Size Firm Governor; and

-- three Large Firm Governors.16
+- three Large Firm Governors.

-The Nominating Committee may nominate candidates to run for election to fill seven seats on the FINRA Board designated by firm size category-three small firm governors, one midsize firm governor and three large firm governors.
+The Nominating Committee nominates candidates to run for election to fill seven seats on the FINRA Board designated by firm size category-three small firm governors, one mid-size firm governor and three large firm governors.
 Individuals may also petition to become candidates for these seven elected governor seats.
 Candidates for these seats are elected by the firms eligible to vote for that category of governorship.

 The remaining governors are appointed by the FINRA Board from candidates nominated by the Nominating Committee.

-A current list of FINRA Board members is available at http://www.finra.org/about/finra-board-governors.
+A current list of FINRA Board members is available online.